In order to ensure the space is a safe and fun space to train in it is important that everybody takes responsibility.

 Make sure you wear suitable clothing—comfortable and flexible.
 Leggings with a t-shirt—either fitted or one you can tuck in—are ideal.
 Some people choose to wear a leotard/unitard underneath and/or shorts on top; these provide extra protection.
 Combat trousers, baggy clothes, shorts or trousers with pockets on the side of the leg are not suitable.
 Jeans are only to be worn for Chinese pole.

 Outdoor footwear is not permitted in the training space, and most activities are barefoot.
-However, a clean pair of indoor trainers/dance shoes may be worn inside for some activites.
+However, a clean pair of indoor trainers/dance shoes may be worn inside for some activities.

-It is important that there is no jewellery worn in the space, including body piercings; please remove these before commencing activites.
+It is important that there is no jewellery worn in the space, including body piercings; please remove these before commencing activities.

 We believe circus should be accessible to all ages and abilities.

 Ground-based skills may be a good starting point for circus and will ease you into training.
 Aerial skills will build your upper body strength and are more challenging.
 Flying trapeze will require you to be able to hold your body weight and does have some size restrictions.